ganjarsantoso/gsVarDump/README.md

 Unlike directly call `gs_vardump()` function, in this way you can store the result to a variable because the return of `vardump()` is a string.
 The properties are the same as `gs_vardump()` except for the `$skin`, this way, you define a theme in different method.

+Of course, you can make the return value of the `$dump->vardump()` function is pure string that contain variable strucure without messed up with html code.
+To do this, set the `$use_htmlcode` value to `false`.

 **Set themes on gsVarDump**

 *gsVarDump* has theme.
 If you want the style exactly look like the php `var_dump()` output, you can use default theme.
 To use it, refer `$skin` to where default css theme located.
 See example below.